 More complex content may be added through the add method, which supports named Objects.
-Names must be unique on behalf of a given Message or an appropriate exception will be thrown.
 Using <name, Object> pairs allows for a finer granularity of data access.
 The type of Objects that can be added to the Body can be arbitrary: they do not need to be Java Serializable.
 However, in the case where non-Serializable Objects are added, it is necessary to provide JBossESB with the ability to marshal/unmarshal the Message when it flows across the network.
 See the section of Message Formats for more details.

-If no name is supplied to set or get, then the default name defined by DEFAULT\LOCATION will be used.
+If no name is supplied to set or get, then the default name defined by DEFAULT_LOCATION will be used.